rust-lang/book/nostarch/chapter12.md

 }
 ```

-Checking for any value in an environment variable named `IGNORE_CASE`
+Listing 12-23: Checking for any value in an environment variable named
+`IGNORE_CASE`

 Here, we create a new variable, `ignore_case`.
 To set its value, we call the
 `env::var` function and pass it the name of the `IGNORE_CASE` environment